Mto wa Mbu

 Visit the Cultural Heritage Center.

-The center also features a Maasai market to purchase authentic Maasai crafts and souvenirs.
+The center also features a Maasai market where you can purchase authentic crafts and souvenirs.
 Take your time to wander through the center’s beautiful gardens, relax at the coffee shop, or enjoy a traditional Tanzanian meal at the on-site restaurant.

 The Cultural Heritage Center is a treasure trove of artistic expression and a great place to find unique keepsakes from your visit.